SixLabors/docs/articles/imagesharp.drawing/canvas.md

 The callback receives a canvas for the current frame.
 Use the canvas for all drawing work that should happen together.

+## Immediate Mode, Retained Mode, and Canvas

+Graphics APIs are often described as either immediate mode or retained mode.

+In an immediate-mode API, the application issues the drawing commands needed for the current output.
+The graphics library does not own an editable scene graph for the application.
+If the output needs to be drawn again, the application normally issues those commands again.

+In a retained-mode API, the graphics library owns a persistent object model of the scene.
+Application calls usually update that model rather than directly describing the drawing for one output pass.
+The library can then decide when and how to render the retained scene.

+`DrawingCanvas` is closest to immediate-mode drawing at the public API level: application code calls `Fill(...)`, `Draw(...)`, `DrawText(...)`, `DrawImage(...)`, `Save(...)`, and `Restore()` in the order the output should be produced.
+The canvas is not a retained scene graph.
+You do not create editable rectangle, path, text, or image nodes and then change their properties later.

+The important difference from a strictly immediate pixel-writing API is replay.
+Canvas calls record ordered drawing intent into a timeline.
+That timeline is replayed into the active backend when the canvas is disposed, or sealed into a reusable backend scene when you call `CreateScene()`.
+This lets ImageSharp.Drawing keep an immediate-style authoring model while still batching work, inserting barriers, supporting layers, and reusing backend-prepared scenes where that is useful.

 ## Ordered Calls and Replay

 [`DrawingCanvas`](xref:SixLabors.ImageSharp.Drawing.Processing.DrawingCanvas) is an ordered drawing API backed by a replay timeline.
 The calls look familiar if you have used immediate-mode drawing APIs: [`Fill(...)`](xref:SixLabors.ImageSharp.Drawing.Processing.DrawingCanvas.Fill*), [`Draw(...)`](xref:SixLabors.ImageSharp.Drawing.Processing.DrawingCanvas.Draw*), [`DrawText(...)`](xref:SixLabors.ImageSharp.Drawing.Processing.DrawingCanvas.DrawText*), [`Save(...)`](xref:SixLabors.ImageSharp.Drawing.Processing.DrawingCanvas.Save*), and [`Restore()`](xref:SixLabors.ImageSharp.Drawing.Processing.DrawingCanvas.Restore) are made in the order you want drawing to happen.
 The canvas does not, however, promise that each call immediately writes pixels to the destination.

-It is also not a retained object tree.
-The canvas does not keep editable shape objects that automatically redraw when their properties change.
-It records ordered drawing intent, seals that intent into timeline entries, and replays the timeline into the active backend.
+The timeline is the core of the model.
+The canvas records drawing intent, seals that intent into timeline entries, and replays the timeline into the active backend.

 Most drawing calls append drawing intent to a command buffer.
 Calls that must happen at a specific point, such as [`Apply(...)`](xref:SixLabors.ImageSharp.Drawing.Processing.DrawingCanvas.Apply*) and [`RenderScene(...)`](xref:SixLabors.ImageSharp.Drawing.Processing.DrawingCanvas.RenderScene*) are stored as entries in the canvas replay timeline. [`SaveLayer(...)`](xref:SixLabors.ImageSharp.Drawing.Processing.DrawingCanvas.SaveLayer*) is also timeline-sensitive: it records an isolated group that is later composited back into the parent.